A Guide to the Accomack County (Va.) Coroners' Inquisitions, 1806-1873 Accomack County (Va.) Coroners' Inquisitions, 1806-1873 0007588285, 0007669685

 Acquisition Information

-These items came to the Library of Virginia in shipments of court records from Accomack County.
+These records came to the Library of Virginia in a transfer of court records from Accomack County in an undated accession.

 Historical Information